firem90/firem90/README.md

 Java Backend Developer
 ----------------------

 🚀 Howdy, fellow code wranglers!
-I'm Manish Anandaeswaran, a Java Backend maestro with a penchant for crafting software magic.
-My coding journey is akin to orchestrating a symphony in the digital realm, where each line of code dances to the rhythm of innovation.
+I'm Manish, a Java Backend dev with a penchant for crafting software magic.
+My coding journey is akin to orchestrating a symphony in the digital realm.

 👨‍💻 Armed with a quiver of skills that include Java 8+, SQL sorcery, and a knack for weaving the Spring Framework into elegant solutions, I've spent the last 2 years donning the hat of a Senior Systems Engineer at Infosys Public Services.